Q: What or who is DC?

 A: Short answer: DC Music School is so awesome that it caused the dinosaurs to go extinct eons before the site came into existence.
 True story.

 Long answer: Our team is dedicated to bringing you the absolute best in music education.
 Our teachers are highly accomplished musicians and among the most respected in their genres.
 It is often said that world-class players don’t know how to teach; this is generally true, and many publishers often use their names to sell a product at the expense of quality instruction.
 This is not always intentional on the part of the publishers, as their area of expertise is marketing not production; they are often non-musicians or simply amateur musicians and thus, are unable to understand how quality music instruction is made.
 This is not the case at DC Music School; as producer, I, Denis Chang, am highly passionate about effective, and practical pedagogy and have given workshops to students all over the world, from beginners to seasoned pros.
 I do so, not because I have to, but because it has been a lifelong passion of mine.
-I am also a performing artist and have been blessed to have shared the stage at prestigious venues with artists such as Andreas Oberg, The Rosenberg Trio, Joscho Stephan, James Carter, etc… I understand what it takes to reach a high level of musicianship and I know how to transmit this knowledge to the next generation of aspiring musicians.
+I am also a performing artist and have been blessed to have shared the stage at prestigious venues with many renowned artists.
+I understand what it takes to reach a high level of musicianship and I know how to transmit this knowledge to the next generation of aspiring musicians.

 Q: So… Who are these artists giving out “wrong” information?